-Fund raising activities have continued throughout the year with significant amounts raised to help complete the Coat Stage water tower project.
-The creation of Large Loco and Small Loco funds helps to direct funds to the latest loco overhauls.
+Fund raising activities have continued throughout the year with significant amounts raised to help with the Access Ramp project.
+The creation of Large Loco and Small Loco funds helps to direct funds to the latest loco overhauls d.
+Factors Relevant to Achieve Objectives